OctopusDeploy/cli/README.md

 Over time we plan to add features and may eventually reach parity, but our intent is that both the .NET and Go CLI's will co-exist for a significant period of time.

-The New CLI restructures the command line to be more consistent, and fit with convention across other popular CLI apps.
+The new CLI restructures the command line to be more consistent, and fit with convention across other popular CLI apps.
 It is built on the popular and widely-used [Cobra](https://github.com/spf13/cobra) command line processing library.